 History of Table Mountain

-Various explorers and settlers like Bartholomew Dias, Vasco de Gamma and several others beheld its majestic splendor way back in the 1400’s.
-Nobleman and explorer Antonio de Saldanha climbed the grand mountain during 1503 and proudly named it “Tabua do Cabo” which means “Table of The Cape” in Portuguese.
+Various explorers and settlers, like Bartholomew Dias, Vasco de Gamma, and several others beheld its majestic splendor, way back in the 1400’s.
+Nobleman and explorer, Antonio de Saldanha climbed the grand mountain during 1503 and proudly named it “Tabua do Cabo” which means “Table of The Cape” in Portuguese.
 This also marked the very first hiking ascent up Table Mountain.
+Dutch settlers Jan van Riebeeck and his crew found the prestigious Table Mountain an incredible sight when they arrived in the Cape during the 1600’s.

-The 1800’s and 1900’s saw many developments take place on the mountain including 5 dams rope mechanism securing in place, it served to transport water, materials and workers to Camps Bay from the back Table Mountain station during the water works program.
-Over the years, Cape Town made do with better water supply and the dams were no longer essential Reaching the summit of Table Mountain became an absolute must and an effortless delight, made possible by the building of the cable car in the 1920’s.
-Table Mountain experienced its fair share of wild fires which sadly destroyed much of the mountain; this introduced a campaign to help save the mountain in the 1900’s.
-Table Mountain also forms part of the Table Mountain National Park formerly known as Cape Peninsula National Park.
+Reaching the summit of Table Mountain became an absolute must and an effortless delight, made possible by the building of the cable car in the 1920’s.
+Table Mountain experienced its fair share of wildfires which sadly destroyed much of the mountain.
+This introduced a campaign to help save the mountain in the 1900’s.
+Table Mountain also forms part of the Table Mountain National Park, formerly known as Cape Peninsula National Park.

 In 2012 Table Mountain is also one of The 7 Wonders of Nature and a UNESCO World Heritage Site.
 A proud moment for South Africans.
 Table Mountain always had a special place in former president Nelson Mandela’s heart.
-The Mountain resembled a beacon of hope as seen in the distance from Roben Island.
+The Mountain resembled a beacon of hope, as seen in the distance from Robben Island.
 The Western Cape government paid tribute to Nelson Mandela by lighting up Table Mountain with his image.

-The History of the Cable Car
+The history of the cable car

 The iconic Table Mountain and the cable car share a history that dates back more than 80 years.
-In 1912, many suggestions were revised for a means of transportation from the ground and up towards the “table top” of Table Mountain.
+In 1912, many suggestions were revised for a means of transportation from the ground and up towards the “tabletop” of Table Mountain.
 Engineer HM Peter recommended a funicular railway line running all the way up.
-The year 1929 marked the beginning of a long lived tourist attraction as this was the birth of the Aerial Cableway.
+The year 1929 marked the beginning of a long-lived tourist attraction as this was the birth of the Aerial Cableway.

-This project took a mere 2 years to complete at a cost of £60, 000, which was £40, 000 less than the initial funicular railway suggestion.
+This project took 2 years to complete at a cost of £60, 000, which was £40, 000 less than the initial funicular railway suggestion.
 The first cable car was made to accommodate 20 passengers and run in 10 minutes intervals.
 Today the cable car can carry a weight of 5200 kg at a travel speed of 10m per second.
 You cannot argue that this undeniable, age-old love affair that not only for South Africans, but also for visitors from abroad that are looking forward to seeing the mountain.
 The trip up the Aerial Cableway remains the highlight of many folks’ visits to The Mother City.